yuki24/rambulance/README.md

 ### Simple and Safe

 Rambulance's exceptions app is simple, skinny and well-tested.
-It  inherits `ActionController::Base`, so it just works fine even if your `ApplicationController` has an issue.
+It  inherits `ActionController::Base`, so it works fine even if your `ApplicationController` has an issue.

 ### Flexible